← Back to Blog

 Beyond "Carbide vs HSS": Understanding Die Material Grades

 Most drill point die buyers know the basic choice: tungsten carbide for long life, HSS for lower cost.
-But within each category, the specific grade matters enormously — the difference between a good carbide and a great carbide can mean 2× die life.
+But within each category, the specific grade matters significantly — the difference between a good carbide and a well-matched carbide can, in many cases, translate to noticeably longer die life.

 This guide breaks down the material science so you can specify the right grade for your application.